-According to article 114 of the code, the ship which caused the maritime claim to arise or a sister ship, meaning any other ship belonging to the person who was owner of the ship which caused the maritime claim to arise, may be arrested as a conservatory measure.
+According to article 144(1) of the code, the ship which caused the maritime claim to arise or a sister ship, meaning any other ship belonging to the person who was owner of the ship which caused the maritime claim to arise, may be arrested as a conservatory measure.
 However, the code is silent on ships in associated ownership.

-9. What is the position as regards bareboat and time chartered vessels?
+9. What is the position as regards Bareboat and Time-Chartered vessels?

-The code, in its article 119(3) provides for the arrest of a ship as a conservatory measure, if the maritime claim arose from a chartering contract or contract on the use of a ship.
-Along the same lines, article 2(2) seems to have given a broader definition to chartering a ship to include bareboat and time chartered vessels.
+The code, in its article 149(f) provides for the arrest of a ship as a conservatory measure, if the maritime claim arose from a chartering contract or contract on the use of a ship.
+Along the same lines, article 2(2) seems to have given a broader definition to chartering a ship to include bare boat and time chartered vessels.
 In effect, a ship can be arrested in Cameroon if the maritime claim arose from bareboat or time chartered vessel.

-10. Do your courts require counter-security in order to arrest a ship?
+10. Do your Courts require counter-security in order to arrest a ship?

-As soon as a maritime debt appears justified (if only in principle) a ruling may be granted for the arrest of ship as per article 120 of the code.
-By necessary implication there is no requirement for counter security.
-It is rather the debtor who shall be required to provide security under article 116 & 117 of the code if s/he desires to make one or two quick voyages for emergency purposes.
+As soon as a maritime debt appears justified (if only in principle) a ruling may be granted for the arrest of ship as per article 150(2) of the code.
+Accordingly there is no requirement for counter security.
+It is rather the debtor who shall be required to provide security under article 146 & 147 of the code if s/he desires to make one or two quick voyages for emergency purposes.